gthvn1/barebones/README.md

 - [x] add function to print one character
 - [x] add function to print string

+## Step4: Panic
+- [x] if something goes wrong and panic is called we need to print the message

 ## Step?: ...
 - Setup GDT (we rely on the one sets by the bootloader that is not good)